ArctosDB/documentation-wiki/_how_to/How-to-Start-Object-Tracking.markdown

 ## In-House Barcode Generation

 Barcodes can be generated from text in several different ways using readily available software.

+**Microsoft Word**
 Microsoft Word has barcode creation capability built in: https://msdn.microsoft.com/en-us/library/hh745903(v=office.12).aspx and a tutorial (Arctos is not responsible for the content – it is a bit sarcastic) is also available https://www.clearlyinventory.com/how-to-print-barcodes-with-excel-and-word
-Or you can download a barcode font, add it to your font list, and type up whatever barcodes you want.
+Or you can download a barcode font, add it to your Microsoft Word font list, and type up whatever barcodes you want.
 <img width="484" alt="screen shot 2018-06-11 at 1 14 26 pm" src="https://user-images.githubusercontent.com/16887896/41257471-70485760-6d79-11e8-83df-a0ae72d05e30.png">
 To find a barcode font, Google Barcode font for office or something along those lines.
 You can also find them at http://www.fontspace.com/category/barcode.
-Select a Code39, works best with most barcode scanners.
-To add barcode font to your Microsoft Office Word, follow the instructions at PC: https://www.wikihow.com/Add-Font-in-Microsoft-Word or Mac: https://www.popsugar.com/tech/How-Install-Fonts-29788862
+Select a Code39 as it works best with most barcode scanners.
+To add barcode font to your Microsoft Office Word, follow the instructions at PC: https://www.wikihow.com/Add-Font-in-Microsoft-Word for PS or https://www.popsugar.com/tech/How-Install-Fonts-29788862 for Mac.

+**Creating a Barcode in BarTender if you are using a barcode printer**

+\*\*This section is a work in progress.

+BarTender is a software package that comes with barcode label printers.
+UAM runs the UltraLite version that comes free with the barcode printer whereas MSB runs an upgraded version.
+This is basic how-to is for the UltraLite version and is a work in progress as we learn how to use the program ourselves.
+When I have questions about using this program, I have found that the online how-to videos I google have been very helpful.

+  1. Open BarTender UltraLIte on computer
+  2. Select &quot;start a new BarTender document&quot;
+  3. Select Blank Template and hit next.
+  4. Select printer, default is currently TSC TC300 (the barcode printer)
+  5. Stock Selection, select specify custom settings
+     a.
+Rows= 1 Columns=1, once you click next there will be a image to show to check if the setup looks correct
+  6. Side Edges: use a ruler to measure the space on the edges of your roll.
+Enter the value for the left and right.
+For current selection of barcodes it is about 1/16&quot; or 0.062&quot;.
+  7. Printed item shape: select shape that best describes your barcode.
+Most are rounded rectangle.
+  8. Template size
+     a.
+Enter the width and height of your barcode.
+For height, this is the barcode plus the space on top and bottom of the barcode.
+     b.
+Select the orientation you want to print your barcode.
+     c.
+Select effect if you are using it.
+  9. Template background - leave blank unless you want to get fancy.
+  10. Select the 123 Barcode from the top menu
+     a.
+Select barcode font Code 39
+     b.
+Draw your barcode
+  11. To edit barcode
+     a.
+To edit barcode number, right click and select edit
+     b.
+Right click on barcode and select properties
+        i) **To change the width** of the barcode, go into Symbology and Size.
+Edit X Dimension ii)To serialize: Select data source, your barcode number and go to tab Transforms
+      c.
+Click on button to the right of serialization field
+      d.
+In dialog box, set it up

 ## More Related Arctos Documentation